Dir: JJ Abrams

 The film picks up 30 years after the events of Return of the Jedi.
 Luke Skywalker is missing, presumed (in some quarters) dead and a new power; The First Order has risen in place of the Empire.
 Early on a stormtrooper, soon renamed Finn, (John Boyega) abandons his post and he, a scavenger named Rey (Daisy Ridley) and a droid called BB-8 become targets for Kylo Ren (Adam Driver), the most powerful Jedi in the First Order.
 This throws them into an adventure that also involves many of the characters from the original trilogy.

-The good new is that if you're a Star Wars fan then I imagine that The Force Awakens is everything you'd ever dreamed it would be and then some.
+The good news is that if you're a Star Wars fan then I imagine that The Force Awakens is everything you'd ever dreamed it would be and then some.
 At the very least, even for a non-fan like myself, this is largely a very entertaining and engaging film, one that deserves to sit near the top of the pile in the franchise.
 It is, however, flawed in a lot of ways.

 Let's start with the good stuff, because for the first time in the recent history of the franchise, there's plenty to say.
 The film gets off to a flying start.
-Minutes in we get our first glimpse of the First Order in action, with Kylo Ren and chrome suited Stormtrooper commander Captain Phamsa (Gwendoline Christie) established in short order as credible and serious threats.
-All of the new characters are introduced well, with Boyega's conflicted Stormtrooper immediately signalling something more morally interesting about this entry.
+Minutes in we get our first glimpse of the First Order in action, with Kylo Ren and chrome suited Stormtrooper commander Captain Phamsa (Gwendoline Christie) established in short order as a credible and serious threats.
+All of the new characters are introduced well, with Boyega's conflicted Stormtrooper immediately signaling something more morally interesting about this entry.
 In a franchise that has often tended to draw good and bad as two sides of a coin, the moral uncertainty of this character, and perhaps another, is solid new ground to tread.

 After the text crawl (no mention of taxes), the film is on rails for a while.
 The first 45 minutes are breathless.
 Abrams introduces new characters quickly, trusts us to read their place in the film's world, and spends more time giving them at least a semblance of depth than setting the pieces.
 The action also flows well during this time, with large scale scenes like the opening first order attack complemented well by smaller beats such as Rey and Finn's first meeting.

-By this time we've already established that Rey is something of a badass and has been fending for herself in the deserts of Jakku for some time, but here we also see that she can fight and we soon learn that she is also skilled with machines and can fly a spacecraft.
+By this time we've already established that Rey has been fending for herself in the deserts of Jakku for some time, but here we also see that she can fight and we soon learn that she is also skilled with machines and can fly a spacecraft.
 This combination of skills has led some to see Rey as a Mary Sue.
 I've always seen this as describing a character with little or no personality who magically saves the day and is there as a blank for the audience to pour themselves into in place of a main character with actual traits.
 These characters are prevalent in YA cinema, but Rey is not one.
 Her strength and intelligence come through in Ridley's performance from the off, and her growth in confidence is both organic and well played.
 Her saving the day on Jakku comes across as something she digs into herself and finds the resources and confidence to do.
 That is a plot point, of course, but her growing abilities add to her character rather than serving as a replacement for it.
 Her very growth is also how she's no Mary Sue.
 They don't have to grow at all; the story already thinks they're perfect.

 The best part of both this first act and, for much of the running time, the film as a whole is the chemistry between Boyega and Ridley.
 Boyega has a magnetic screen presence and as Finn grows in character the mutual connection between him and Rey becomes more powerful and better played with each scene.
 I found myself invested in their friendship and in the way it grew through the action.
 To go into much of this would be to stray into spoiler territory, but I love the way the plot turns towards the end of the film, definitively away from any damsel in distress trope.